 The Nebraska State Bar Associationâ€™s Volunteer Lawyers Project (VLP) was created to provide legal assistance to persons who cannot afford to hire an attorney, nor can they receive assistance through the federally legal service program in the state (Legal Aid of Nebraska).

 To apply for services you will first need to contact Legal Aid of Nebraska at 1-877-250-2016 or make an application on their website www.legalaidofNebraska.com.
-If your case is not accepted by Legal Aid of Nebraska you may be eligible to receive assistance from the Volunteer Lawyers Project.
+If appropriate, your case will be forwarded to us by Legal Aid of Nebraska.
+You may

 Self Help Centers